matihost/monorepo/terraform/aws/aws-site/README.md

 ## HTTPS exposure

-In order to expose via HTTPs the setup requires additional steps.
+HTTPs exposure requires additional steps.

-* Obtain Domain.
-You need to buy one.
-Unfortunately it cannot be FreeDNS public subdomain as Let's Encrypt [does not support it](https://repost.aws/questions/QUAlePGv3PSkmeeEVfRVKpVw/cloudfront-distribution-cannot-be-removed).
+* Obtain a Domain.
+It can be free FreeDNS public subdomain - This repo was tested with FreeDNS provider as well.

+  * However FreeDNS DNS changes propagation is slow (CloudFlare's resolver 1.1.1.1 even 1h to wait, Google's resolver: 8.8.8.8 - a bit faster).
+  HTTPS exposure in this repository - relies on the fact that first you expose HTTP endpoint directly from S3 so that Let's Encrypt can use HTTP method to prove that you own the domain - and FreeDNS supports that method for public, free, FreeDNS subdomain.
+  However  Let's Encrypt offers other method of verification via DNS TXT which [is not supported](https://github.com/acmesh-official/acme.sh/wiki/dnsapi#dns_freedns) if you use FreeDNS public subdomain.
+TXT method is supported from FreeDNS if you buy top level domain from FreeDNS.

+  * Recommended is to buy a domain for HTTPS exposure.
+It does not have to be Route53 from AWS.
+It can be whatever Domain provider allowing you manually define CNAME records.

+  * You only need a domain.
+You don't need additional services from Domain provider.
+TLS certificate is taken from free Let's Encrypt provider.

 * Decide about subdomain for the site (for example: [www.mydomain.com](www.mydomain.com) when you own [mydomain.com](mydomain.com))

-* First follow [deployment for HTTP](#deployment-with-http-only) with  `enable_tls` being false (which is default).
+* First follow [deployment for HTTP](#deployment-with-http-only) with  `enable_tls` being `false` (which is default).
 Ensure you have working [http://www.mydomain.com](http://www.mydomain.com) site point to S3 site url as CNAME

 * Generate TLS certificate via Let's Encrypt: (certbot tool required):